Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 Which was what they were really after, here.
 They wanted to go on a *grand* hunting party after the biggest and most dangerous possible prey, prey that even the ‘sky-tribes’ were afraid of.
 Nothing else could possibly give them such good mating prospects, or give Ferd a better start to his nascent tribe.
 What woman *wouldn’t* want children by such brave and strong warriors...

 The biggest challenge, really, had been to get them to think beyond their cocks.
-Admittedly, with *this* lot that was trickier than most...but they figured it out, eventually.
+Admittedly, with *this* lot that was trickier than most... but they figured it out, eventually.
 War among the Ten’Gewek was rarely a deadly thing.
-Injuries happened of course, sometimes there was some rape and pillage...but that was, weird as it was to say, *almost normal* among them.
+Injuries happened of course, sometimes there was some rape and pillage... but that was, weird as it was to say, *almost normal* among them.

 A society that considered rape to be merely extremely rude instead of a capital offense was… that was tough for Ian and the lads.
 They’d been brought up with a different view of the world, different morals.
 A lot of the banter among the cavemonkeys was frankly *offensive* to English sensibilities, but… well, they were aliens.
 So long as they didn’t do it under his watch...